stanozm/spnp-gui/README.md

 # SPNP GUIv2

 This is a replacement for the old GUI tool for modelling of the Petri Nets with the extensions as defined by the SPNP package.
 The old GUI is aged and has usability issues.
 This new open-source application offers the same basic functionality with the better user experience and possibilities for further development by anyone interested in this project.
-This application is the output of my Master's thesis (https://is.muni.cz/th/trvza/?fakulta=1451;lang=en;id=239803), which covers the whole development process in detail.
+This application is the output of Adam Vanko's Master thesis (https://is.muni.cz/th/trvza/?fakulta=1451;lang=en;id=239803), which covers the whole development process in detail.

 ### Main Features